ljwagerfield/spark-twitter-example/README.md

 Note: You will receive *warnings* regarding Spark not replicating to any peers.
 This is because the input dstreams that receive data over the network (from Twitter in this case) attempt to persist data to two nodes by default.
 Otherwise if the executor fails, the block of data it was processing will get lost.
-However, when running in `--deploy-mode client` there's only one worker, so its impossible to persist to other peers.
+However, when running locally there's only one worker, so it's impossible to persist to other peers.

-Note 2: The `[*]` indicates that a worker thread should be created for each logical core on the machine.
-A fixed number can be provided, or the `[_]` can be omitted entirely for serial execution.

-#### Option B) Run in clustered mode
+#### Option B) Run in interactive mode (on Hadoop)

+In this setting, the *driver* will run in-process but will *distribute* work to "executor nodes" via the "application master node" (YARN terminology).

     $SPARK_HOME/bin/spark-submit \
       --master "yarn" \
+      --deploy-mode client \
+      --class com.wagerfield.spark.twitter.Application \
+      --executor-memory 512m \
+      --executor-cores 1 \
+      --num-executors 2 \
+      --driver-memory 512m \
+      --driver-cores 1 \
+      target/scala-2.11/spark-twitter-example-assembly-1.0.jar

+Note: When using YARN as the cluster manager, the resource manager's address is picked up from the Hadoop configuration located by the environment variable `HADOOP_CONF_DIR` we defined previously.
+Therefore `--master` is just `yarn`.

+#### Option C) Run in non-interactive mode (on Hadoop)

+In this setting, the *driver* will run out-of-process and within the "application master node", which will then distribute work to the
+"executor nodes".

+    $SPARK_HOME/bin/spark-submit \
+      --master "yarn" \
       --deploy-mode cluster \
       --class com.wagerfield.spark.twitter.Application \
+      --executor-memory 512m \
+      --executor-cores 1 \
+      --num-executors 2 \
+      --driver-memory 512m \
+      --driver-cores 1 \
       target/scala-2.11/spark-twitter-example-assembly-1.0.jar

-Note: Yarn... something about just specifying 'yarn'.